-A divorce with high assets at stake, such as multiple homes, substantial investments, or a family business can quickly become complicated and contentious.
+Divorces with lots of assets, like many houses, big investments, or a family business, can get really tricky and tense.
 A divorcing couple’s affluence can make it difficult to resolve such issues as division of assets, alimony, or even child custody matters.

 Although ending a marriage in which there are significant assets at stake can be extremely stressful, there is hope.
-The experienced Huntsville divorce lawyers at Leigh Daniel Family Law can fight for your financial interests as you go through a divorce.
+At Leigh Daniel Family Law in Huntsville, our expert divorce lawyers work hard to protect your money during a divorce.

 - Clearly explain what to expect as you navigate Alabama’s complex divorce process.